 When I talk about “retro games,” I usually mean both modern games made in a retro style and genuinely old games (e.g. from the 90s or earlier).
-But in this post, it refers to the latter.
+In this post, it mostly refers to the latter.
 However, this post isn’t really about retro gaming history – it’s about a practical question: as a player, how do you actually get your hands on those good old games?

 There are pragmatic reasons to seek them out: most are small in size, run on low-spec hardware, and cost little or nothing (since many are only playable via emulator).
 But the more compelling reason is the craft itself: rich worlds and clever design that remain astonishing to this day, and the occasional pleasant jolt of recognising, in some game you love right now, exactly where it came from.